-Our founding fathers worked tirelessly to ensure all American citizens would be given the right to “life, liberty and the pursuit of happiness.”
-Evidently, happiness is a core foundation of American society.
+Our founding fathers worked tirelessly to ensure all U.S. citizens would be given the right to “life, liberty and the pursuit of happiness.”
+According to our founding documents, happiness is a core value of American society.

 However, America has never been so unhappy.
 Just look at the rate of depression in teens today: at any given time, as many as 15% of adolescents are suffering from at least some symptoms of depression.
 In the U.S., the leading mental health disorder in teens is depression.
 In the 2019 World Happiness Report, America finished in 19th place, well below countries like Finland, Iceland, and Luxembourg.

 Many experts point to America’s obsession with digital technology, and high rates of addiction, as general reasons why teens are getting so unhappy.
 For some, depression can be triggered by a major event.
 For example, if you just experienced the death of a loved one, a breakup with a boyfriend or girlfriend, or any other major disappointment, it’s normal to feel sad.
 But your sadness shouldn’t go on forever.

 What many teens don’t realize is that happiness is within their reach.
 You aren’t doomed to stay unhappy forever.
 You just have to take some action.

 Below, we’ve outlined a few things you can try that are shown to increase happiness.